FileMaker Go 18 Development Guide

 Use one of the following options to work with data in FileMaker Go:

 - Connect to a hosted file from an iOS device and work with data interactively.
 When you change data on the iOS device, the data is updated on the host computer, and vice versa.
-You can connect to files that are hosted by FileMaker Pro Advanced, FileMaker Server, or FileMaker Cloud for AWS.
+You can connect to files that are hosted by FileMaker Pro Advanced, FileMaker Server, FileMaker Cloud for AWS, or FileMaker Cloud.

 - Transfer a file to an iOS device, then work offline with a local copy of the file on the device.
 When you transfer a file to your iOS device, you create a copy of the file.
 When you make data changes to the local file on your iOS device, the original file on your computer is not updated.
 You must transfer the file back to your computer, then use FileMaker Pro Advanced to import and update data.
 See About file transfers.